astarte-platform/astarte/doc/pages/architecture/030-interface.md

 A valid interface name consists of a Reverse Domain Name containing alphanumeric characters, hyphens and dots.
-By design, both the top level domain and last domain component cannot contain hyphens, although hypens are allowed in other parts of the interface name (e.g.: `org.astarte-platform.Values` is a valid interface name).
+By design, both the top level domain and last domain component cannot contain hyphens, although hyphens are allowed in other parts of the interface name (e.g.: `org.astarte-platform.Values` is a valid interface name).

 Interface names have to be fully-defined Reverse Domain Names. `Values` will not be accepted as an